Checks for Hierarchy

 The study of forms of willingness, developed here and elaborated here, commenced from an assumption of hierarchy: the levels of will (root hierarchy) and its psychosocial pressures.
 So the layout would be expected to be hierarchical.

-However, any postulate that the result is a hierarchy needs to be backed up by examining what was developed and whether the properties of the elements identified to fit what might be expected in THEE.
+However, any postulate that the result is a hierarchy needs to be backed up by examining what was developed.
+Do the properties of the elements identified fit what might be expected in THEE?

 An initial inspection of properties laid out in 7 levels reveals three strata: